-Can international students apply through QuestBridge?
+Can students who are undocumented apply to Columbia through QuestBridge?

 Do you offer a fly-in program or travel funding for prospective QuestBridge participants or scholars?

 We do not have fly-in programs for prospective applicants or QuestBridge scholars.
 You are always welcome to visit our campus for a campus tour or information session as well as any open houses or events we host on or off campus throughout the year.
 You can find more information on the Visit section of our website.

 Can I track my QuestBridge application online?